 Chocolate Oat Cakes

-Small festive oatmeal cakes half-coated in dark chocolate with a crunchy wafer base, chewy oat center, and a gentle sweetness.
+Small festive oatmeal cakes half-coated in dark chocolate with a crunchy wafer base, chewy oat center, and a gentle natural sweetness from dates.
+A lighter alternative to classic Christmas cookies.

 Ingredients